krisbarbier/Prediction-of-Metabolic-Syndrome/README.md

 ![Random Forest Metrics](https://github.com/krisbarbier/Prediction-of-Metabolic-Syndrome/assets/134635095/630d96c4-a0cf-4bc3-96d4-c5a55ba06a09)

 - From these metrics, we see that this tuned random forest model performed with an overall accuracy of 88%.
-The number of false negatives was 32, or about 16% of the predictions.
+The number of false negatives (located in the bottom left corner of each matrix) was 32, or about 16% of the predictions.
 This was the lowest value for false negatives across all models that were tried and tuned.

 ## Recommendations: